• Transient Ischemic Attack (TIA) is a medical emergency

 • vestibular syndrome

-• global symptoms (lightheadedness, isolated delirium, syncope) and positive symptoms (scintillations) are not typical for TIA
+• global symptoms (lightheadedness, isolated delirium, syncope) and positive symptoms (scintillations) are not typically associated with TIA

 Diagnostic evaluation

-• TIAs very often occur hours or days before a stroke; they can thus serve as both a warning of a future stroke and an opportunity to prevent it
+• TIAs very often occur hours or days before a stroke; serving as both a warning sign and an opportunity for stroke prevention

-• prompt evaluation and identification of potentially treatable conditions are essential
+• prompt evaluation and identification of treatable conditions are essential

 • evaluation by a specialist within 24 hours of symptom onset is recommended (ESO guidelines 2021)